luckydrq/stream-train/README.md

   .on('error', e => console.error(e));
 ```

-This is a normal case of using stream pipelines.
+This is a normal use case of stream pipelines.
 You would only catch the error emitted by `stream3`, because errors **do not forward** in node official stream implementation.
-This pkg makes a little effort and forward all the errors for you.
+This package makes a little effort and forward all the errors for you.

 ```js
 new Train()